Krill Peer Mesh Network Architecture

 ServerNodeManager | shared | Server-side node management with nodeUpdates SharedFlow for SSE broadcasting |

-ServerServerProcessor | shared | Processes Server node state changes, triggers handshake |
+ServerServerProcessor | shared | Processes Server node state changes, triggers connection flow |

 NodeWire - Beacon Data Structure